About Nice Assets

 Background and kaupapa

-I am an immigrant to Pōneke, Aotearoa where I have lived the last 15 years, making things from clay, working in libraries, and riding my bicycle around.
-I love teaching and learning and my jobs with school libraries around the country and as the library manager at Te Kura o Toi Whakaari, as well as teaching pottery from my home studio.
+I am an immigrant to Aoteaora where I have lived the last 16 years, making things from clay, working in libraries, and riding my bicycle around.
+I have a BA, MLIS and a PhD in Information Studies.
+I love teaching and learning and my work with libraries, as well as teaching pottery from my home studio.
+You can read my PhD thesis and find out more about my academic research on ORCID.

-I like to think I am finding ways to fight supremacist structures and ecological devastation in some ways with my work both in clay and libraries.
+I like to think I am finding ways to fight supremacist structures and ecological devastation somehow with my work both in clay and libraries.
 I’m trying to be hopeful about the future and find & spread as much joy as I can while I’m here on this planet.

 Exhibitions and awards